AUCT-us/auct-us.github.io/_posts/2024-03-01-well-regulated-markets.md

 layout: post
 title:  "What Is Lost In Free Market Over-Regulation"
 subtitle:  "Experience introduces and build skills, but we regulate experience out of the reach of voters"
-date:   2025-03-01 4:30:00
+date:   2024-03-01 4:30:00
 categories: template
 ---

 # People fear what they do not know

-They SHOULD be afraid ... until they have developed some experience.
+Perhaps, they SHOULD be afraid ... until they have developed some experience, but they will rapidly enough.

 How do they get experience?